gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Thursday, May 11, 2023

-GitLens 13.6 brings a range of enhancements and additions to the Commit Graph and Context Menus.
-In this latest release, we have made improvements to the layout, condensing author names and column titles into avatars and icons.
-This allows for a more streamlined and personalized GitLens experience, with the added flexibility of rearranging and moving columns as desired.
-We have also updated the Commit Graph's repository toolbar buttons, which now dynamically show a Push or Pull action, depending on a branch's state in relation to its upstream remote.
+GitLens 13.6 brings a range of enhancements and additions to the Commit Graph and refinements to our context menus.
+We've made improvements to the layout, condensing author names and column titles into avatars and icons when sized to minimums, and added flexibility of rearranging and moving columns as desired.
+This allows for a more streamlined and personalized GitLens experience.
+We have also updated the Commit Graph's toolbar to dynamically show a Push or Pull action, depending on a branch's state in relation to its upstream remote.

 <img src="/wp-content/uploads/gl-13-6-hero.png" class="img-responsive center img-bordered">